Historic Timeline

 Visit l'École d’architecture de paysage's website and read an article on its history written by Nicole Valois and Ron Williams: Histoire de la formation en architecture de paysage à l’Université de Montréal (openedition.org)

-University of British Columbia BLA program is established
+University of British Columbia Bachelor of Landscape Architecture (BLA) program is established

 National Awards of Excellence Program Established